mas-bandwidth/netcode/STANDARD.md

 The worst case size is 13 + 8 + 8 + 8 + 8 + 1024 + 4 + 32*(1+8*2+2) + 32 + 32 + 4 = 1749 bytes.
 Unused bytes are zero padded.

 This data is sent to the client, typically base64 encoded over HTTPS, because it contains data which should not be exposed to other parties such as the keys used for encrypting UDP packets between the client and the dedicated server.

+When the client receives this data, it uses the public portion to know how to connect to a server, and passes the encrypted private connect token data to the dedicated server in the _connection request packet_.

 ## Packet Structure